EXCESSIVE SWEATING OR HYPERHIDROSIS

 • Psychotherapy.

-Why treat excessive sweating?
+Why treat excessive sweating ?

 image excessive perspiration treatment with botox

-Botox underarms: Botox treatment for perspiration
+Botox underarms : Botox treatment for sweating

 Botulinum toxin injections in the soles of the feet

-Botulinum toxin injections in the hands
+Botulinum toxin injections on the hands

 Botulinum toxin injections on the forehead

-Botulinum toxin injections in the face
+Botulinum toxin injections on the face

-What areas of the body can be treated for excessive sweating with Botox injections?
+What areas of the body can be treated for excessive sweating with Botox injections ?

 Contraindications of Botox treatment for excessive sweating